spaziocodice/SolRDF/README.md

 -----------------------------------

-The SolRDF logo was kindly provided by Umberto Basili.
+_The SolRDF logo was kindly provided by Umberto Basili_